Barhebraeus: Relations

 Throughout his life, Barhebraeus maintained genial relations with the Church of the East.
 While sometimes described as an ecumenist, this is an overstatement, as he remained a firm Miaphysite and did not advocate doctrinal union.
-Nevertheless, he expressed fraternal sentiments towards East Syrians and envisioned the restoration of a unified Syriac Church rooted in the ancient Edessan tradition.
+Nevertheless, he expressed fraternal sentiments towards East Syrians and hoped for the restoration of a unified Syriac Church rooted in the ancient Edessan tradition.
 His familiarity with East Syrian scholars and contact with Latin Christians (who at the time had achieved communion with the Maronites) may have influenced this outlook.
 He corresponded courteously with Catholicoi Makkika II (1257–1265) and Denha I (1265–1281), criticising their Christological formulations but emphasising shared Nicene faith.
 He even cited Church of the East commentaries as authoritative in his Nomocanon, and clergy from the Church of the East attended his consecration of the chrism in Baghdad in 1265.
 His belief that disputes were merely terminological rather than doctrinal has served as a model for the current ecumenical dialogue between churches today.
 Upon his death, Catholicos Yahbalaha III (1282–1317) declared a public day of mourning in Maragha attended by "Nestorians, Armenians, and Greeks".

 Barhebraeus's intellectual vision embraced both the East and West Syriac traditions which he distinguished as "two illustrious traditions".
 His writings display a strong familiarity with East-Syriac vocalisation and pronunciation systems, and he frequently cited Church Fathers of the Church of the East such as Narsai and Theodore of Mopsuestia, whom his own Church formally regards as heretical.
 Overall, his attitude towards these figures and their traditions was one of generous appreciation and respect.
 Barhebraeus also saw that unity among Syriac Christians was critical to gaining the favour of the Mongols, who were already inclined towards Christianity.